-New West Potomac High School football coach Jeremiah Davis is predicting a smooth transition and competitive upcoming season as he embarks on his first year as the school’s football coach.
+New football coach Jeremiah Davis is predicting a smooth transition and competitive upcoming season as he embarks on his first year as the school’s football coach.

 “It’s a transition time for us because we’re switching offenses,” Davis told Patch.
 “So the better the guys the guys catch on the schemes, which they have been, the better it will go for us, offensively and defensively.”

-Davis took over the team this year after former coach Eric Henderson parted ways with the school this spring.
-An Annandale High School alumnus, Davis played defensive end for head coach Joe Paterno at Penn State from 2000 to 2004 and served as Annandale’s defensive coordinator the past seven seasons.
+Davis after former coach Eric Henderson parted ways with the school this spring.
+An alumnus, Davis played defensive end for head coach Joe Paterno at Penn State from 2000 to 2004 and served as Annandale’s defensive coordinator the past seven seasons.

 Last season, the Wolverines racked up eight wins to four losses and made it to the second round of the regional playoffs.
 The team has lost several starters through attrition, but eight players who were juniors or sophomores last year will return this season.
 Five are returning on offense and three on defense.